abc-research/challenge2022/_pages/data.md

 permalink: /data/
 date: 2022-05-18T00:00:00+09:00
 ---
 The accelerometer data has been collected using one smartphone carried by subjects, which are caregivers and nurses, when they were conducting daily works at a healthcare facility.
 The smartphone was carried in an arbitrary position such as a pocket.
 There are a total of 27 activities divided into 4 groups.
-All the activities are listed in the below table.
+All the activities are listed per category below.

 <style>
 tr,